ernestmummey/Docks-Away/README.md

 #### Design:
     - I am going to use React and javascript for the frontend
-    - Python 3 for the backend
+    - Flask and python 3 for the backend
     - MySQL for the database due to relationships of the tables.
         - I shouldn't have to worry about scaling as this is just a project however, vertical scaling would be the best in my situation do to one computer
         - That being said horizontal scaling could be beneficial if i was able to use several servers at the same price to spread out the data